NicoleLabrAvila/mkdocs-rc-docs/mkdocs-project-dir/docs/Interactive_Jobs.md

 You will be granted an interactive shell after running a command that checks with the scheduler whether the resources you wish to use in your tests/analysis are available.
-Interactive sessions are requested using the salloc command.
+Interactive sessions are requested using the `srun` and `salloc` commands (CHECK MORE ABOUT THIS!).
 It typically takes the form:

 ```
-salloc -pe mpi 8 -l mem=512M,h_rt=2:00:00 -now no
+salloc -n mpi 8 -l mem=512M, t=2:00:00 (CHECK!)
 ```

 In this example you are asking to run eight parallel processes